ucsb-cs148/s21/_lectures/lect19.md

 ---

 # Announcements
-* Pride on what you achieved!
+* Pride for what you achieved!

 # Remaining Schedule Reminder: